Crime, Violence, & Conflict

 J-PAL affiliates’ CVC research explores critical questions in this field, including how to cost-effectively improve police performance and perception, help at-risk youth reduce criminal and violent behavior, and reconcile communities in post-conflict fragile states.

 The Crime and Violence Initiative (CVI) will foster experimental research on crime and social and political violence.
-The submission deadline for its fall 2017 round has passed and decisions will be announced in November.
-The next RFP will be released in December.
+The submission deadline for its spring 2018 round has passed and decisions will be announced in May.
+The next RFP will be released in June.

 Cognitive behavioral therapy helped young urban men in Liberia and the United States become more focused on the future, reducing criminal and violent behavior and increasing graduation rates when...